grandeurkoe/obsidian-vault/100 Days of Code - The Complete Python Pro Bootcamp/Day 076 - Beautiful Plotly Charts and Analyzing the Android App Store/Extracting Nested Column Data using .stack().md

 ![[2020-10-11_13-20-25-275a5904eaf5ce179f8fc10d1cdb4f2b.png|500]]

-Try experimenting with the built-in colour scales in Plotly.
+Try experimenting with the built-in color scales in Plotly.
 You can find a full list [here](https://plotly.com/python/builtin-colorscales/).

-- Find a way to set the colour scale using the `color_continuous_scale` parameter.
+- Find a way to set the color scale using the `color_continuous_scale` parameter.
 - Find a way to make the color axis disappear by using `coloraxis_showscale`.

 ## Solution